WHAT IS AN INFERIORITY COMPLEX? CAUSES & HOW TO OVERCOME IT

 2. Childhood experience

-Childhood experiences are one of the most powerful causes of feelings of inferiority because the early years are when your self-image and self-esteem begin to form.
+The way you groom matters a lot in building your self-image and self-esteem.
+That’s why childhood experiences are one of the most powerful causes of inferiority complexes.
 Constant criticism and unrealistic expectations from parents can shape a child’s belief that they will never be good enough.
-Being compared unfavourably to siblings actually plant seed of self-doubt early in life and creates a core belief of inferiority that can persist into adulthood.
+Being compared unfavourably to siblings actually plants seeds of self-doubt early in life.
+This ultimately creates a deep-rooted inferiority that can persist into adulthood.

 “A child who grows up feeling never good enough learns to measure their worth through the eyes of others—and often spends a lifetime chasing approval they were denied early on.”